 Leah is a senior majoring in public health with a double minor in political science and outdoor education and leadership.
 She is excited to have discovered the Utah wilderness, which she enjoys as a trip leader and coordinator for the Outdoor Recreation Program.
 You can often find her organizing rallies and campaigns as president of Students for Choice, Planned Parenthood’s on-campus affiliate.
 Leah has also joined the Utah Democratic Party for the 2016 election cycle to gain broader political organizing experience.
 When she’s not working, studying, or exploring, Leah enjoys making art, swimming, biking, and rallying her friends around her latest social justice cause.

-Kate is a sophomore neuroscience major who is reluctant to limit her learning to a single field, which is why she chose to attend Westminster, participate in the Honors program, and add a philosophy minor to suitably diversify her studies.
+Kate is a sophomore neuroscience major who is reluctant to limit her learning to a single field, which is why she chose to attend Westminster, participate in the Honors College, and add a philosophy minor to suitably diversify her studies.
 She is a member of the volleyball team and the Feminist Club, and has also worked as a note taker for Westminster's START Center.
 Kate fills her free time with hiking, live music, books, and anything else that allows her to spend time outside.